Written by:

 Librium is used to treat anxiety, alcohol withdrawal and other mental and emotional health conditions.
 Addiction to Librium can also develop from prolonged, excessive or recreational use.

 Prescribed for anxiety and panic disorders.
-Addiction is a major risk for anyone who abuses the medication recreationally or takes it for longer than prescribed.
+Dependency becomes a significant risk for anyone who misuses the medication recreationally or continues taking it for longer than prescribed.

 How does benzodiazepine addiction develop?